-Single parents with dependable children may claim a yearly tax credit amounting up to EUR 750.
-Moreover, education and maintenance costs for children who do not qualify as dependent can be deducted up to EUR 3,480 per year and per child.
+Single parents with dependent children may claim a yearly tax credit ranging from EUR 750 to EUR 1,500 depending on their level of income.
+Moreover, education and maintenance costs for children who do not qualify as dependent can be deducted up to EUR 4,020 per year and per child.